 You will be offered a range of enrichment activities, including trips and visits.
 Details of the cost of these will be provided as they are planned.

 An A Level in English Literature offers excellent university progression due to the highly analytical nature of the course.
-Former students have gone on to study at some of the UK’s top universities, including the University of Oxford, the University of Cambridge, the University of Manchester, Lancaster University, Durham University, the University of Glasgow, the University of Leicester and the University of Sheffield.
+Former students have gone on to study at some of the UK’s top universities, including the University of Cambridge, the University of Oxford, the University of Manchester, Lancaster University, Durham University, the University of Glasgow, the University of Leicester and the University of Sheffield.

 They have gone on to read interesting subjects including English Literature, Anthropology and Art History, Broadcast Journalism, Teaching and Drama.